What Is Torticollis?

-If your child has torticollis, early diagnosis and treatment increases the chances for successful correction.
+If your child has torticollis, early diagnosis and treatment increase the chances for successful correction.
 Our multidisciplinary team of craniofacial experts, rehabilitation therapists and assistive technology practitioners will work with you to create a treatment plan customized to your child’s unique needs.

 Your child might receive treatment from specialists in the following areas:

 Throughout your child’s treatment, our internationally recognized team of experts is here to offer support, answer your questions about torticollis causes and provide family-centered care.